illumos/docs/docs/developers/build-datasets.md

 * When working on many bugs, people can have several "code" workspaces maintained as ZFS-clones of one golden code repo, as summarized in [Working on several bugs at once]().
 * However they can want to share the package repository between such projects, and maintain one package depot once configured.
-* Snapshooting the package repo before and after a build to check for differences, or to do a zfs send to another machine.
+* Snapshotting the package repo before and after a build to check for differences, or to do a zfs send to another machine.
 * rsync may be better though (since the rebuild would likely wipe the repo and create it anew, even if made up of mostly the same contents – `zfs diff` would be huge, but rsync data diff would only include changes).
 * NFS/CIFS-sharing of the package repo may be easier to set up if it is a separate dataset.